ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 2. Select the folder where you have your images.
 Remember to have all the directories as explained in the 'Directories hierarchy'.
 3. Go to 'Cells/labelledSequence', where you will find the labelled image for each Z plane.
 4. Find the invalid cells (i.e. cells that does not have the correct neighbours), which will be at the tips of the salivary gland.
-5. When the pop-up dialog shown 'Insert the non-valid cells', insert the IDs of the no valid cells (**comma-sepparted**, e.g. '1, 30, 3, 95') and click 'ok!'.
+5. When the pop-up dialog shown 'Insert the non-valid cells', insert the IDs of the no valid cells (**comma-separated**, e.g. '1, 30, 3, 95') and click 'ok!'.
 6. A plot showing from the basal layer (left) and apical (right):
 	1. At top: The layer with all the cells that forms the tube.
 	2. At bottom: The tube in black and the layer with the missing cells.
-Also in the title there are the ids of the cells.
+Also, in the title there are the ids of the cells.
-7.
+7. If there is any missing cell, that means that it does not touch that layer.
+Therefore, you should change any of the cell's area in its Z planes.
+For this purpose, you should click on 'Yes' when the dialog 'Do you want to change anything' appears.
+8. Seek for a missing cell and see where it should be touching the lumen or basal layer.
+This would be the Z plane where the cell is ought to be changed.
+Select either the whole cell or the new region it should be covering.
+All the pixels that are in this region, now belong to the selected cell.
+In addition, Z planes near the actual Z ([-3, +3]), may be changed due to this operation, on the behalf of the smoothness of the 3D cell shape.
+9. Close the window.
+10. If you don't want the new changes, you can discard by clicking in 'No, don't save the changes'.
+Otherwise, press 'Yes'.

 From step to step, it could take some time.

+### Tricks

+- If you don't want the actual ROI, press again the ROI button.
+- Once you click on 'Save', the only thing you can do if something's wrong, is close the window and press 'No, don't save the changes'.
+- If you change the actual cell id or Z plane, the ROI disappears.

 ### Directories hierarchy